Once upon a time, many years ago, in a far off land...

 And it was 2001.

-There was a restaurant there called Wildflowers cafe (it still exists) and they had the most amazing Thai curry dish.
+There was a restaurant there called Wildflowers cafe (it’s now closed and gone) and they had the most amazing Thai curry dish.
 It was my first experience with Thai food and my then girlfriend and I took many a trek over there to enjoy this incredible dish in the gorgeous space.
 Check it out if you're in the area, if it still exists!

 I was feeling in the mood for this dish the other night and while I had no idea how they made it, I remembered the ingredients.
 I figured I would give it my best shot and you know what?
 It came out pretty good!